Egypt sides defiant as EU envoy seeks compromise

 Ashton was expected to speak to reporters on Tuesday.
 Before arriving, she said she would press for a "fully inclusive transition process, taking in all political groups, including the Muslim Brotherhood".

 Her leverage is limited.
-The United States is Egypt's chief Western backer and source of military hardware, though the EU is the biggest civilian aid donor to the country, a strategic bridge between the Middle East and North Africa.
+The United States is Egypt's chief Western backer and source of $1.3 billion in military aid, though the EU is the biggest civilian aid donor to the country, a strategic bridge between the Middle East and North Africa.

 Mursi has been in detention since he was ousted and the military-backed interim government has placed him under investigation on charges that include murder.